mohammadshahidbeigh/mietbot--retrieval-augmented-generation/README.md

 - **OpenAI Embeddings**: Enhances natural language understanding capabilities.
 - **Firebase**: Provides real-time database storage.
 - **Supabase Vector Database**: Efficiently manages and stores OpenAI embeddings.
+- **Retrieval augmented generation**: RAG is a technique used in natural language processing that combines the retrieval of informational documents and the generation of text based on that retrieved information.
+This allows for more contextually relevant and informed responses in AI applications.

 ## License